belitheops/ai-newsletter-generator/replit.md

 **Newsletter Generation** (`newsletter.py`)
 - HTML template generation with gradient headers and responsive design
+- Markdown format generation for portable, readable exports
 - Stories grouped by category with section headers and emoji icons
 - Category-based organization: preferred categories first, then alphabetical, then "Other"
 - Robust category handling - normalizes non-string/falsy categories to "Other"
 - Plain text version creation for email compatibility
 - Story sorting by impact score within each category
 - Supports both web display and email distribution
+- Innopower branding with custom logo and call-to-action sections

 **Email Distribution** (`sendfox_client.py`)
 - SendFox API integration for campaign creation